ffund/tcp-ip-essentials/lab-udp/connectionless.md

 sudo cat /etc/xinetd.d/echo
 ```

 to make sure the file contents are correct.
-It should look like [this](https://github.com/ffund/tcp-ip-essentials/blob/master/lab5/echo).

 Then, run